-In the business of transporting the public, safety standards are generally high because mistakes can be hazardous – not just for those on board but also for innocent bystanders.
-Those at the sharp end are normally required to hold some form of licence and demonstrate competence on a regular basis.
+In the transport business, mistakes can be hazardous – not just for passengers and crew but for innocent bystanders.
+The public rightly demands the highest safety standards.
+Those at the controls usually hold some form of licence and must demonstrate competence on a regular basis.

-It is “internally interactive” – revealing how policy changes in one area can impact others in an organisation.
+They are “internally interactive” – revealing how a policy change in one discipline can impact others.

-- Imagine running a virtual business, overcoming typical challenges ranging from setting realistic forecasts, converting losses to profits or building market share, while overcoming customer service and quality issues?
+Imagine running a virtual business, overcoming typical challenges, setting realistic forecasts, converting losses to profits and building market share, while overcoming customer service and quality issues?
 You might also have to handle a market downturn, a credit crunch or a labour dispute.
+What if: